 JICA 2011.
 Final Country Report: Haiti.
 Formulation of a Master Plan on Sustainable use of Fisheries Resources for Coastal Community Development in the Caribbean.
 Trevor Hamilton and Associates for IC Net.

 Wood, E.M.
 2010.
 Status and Management of queen conch in Haiti.
 Marine Conservation Society, Ross-on-Wye, UK.

-Appendix 1: Summary Information Stock Assessment and Management of Conch Fisheries
+Appendix A to Annex 5: Summary Information Stock Assessment and Management of Conch Fisheries in Haiti